 8.2 Whilst we are flexible and will consider other methods of charging such as fixed fees, unless you and we agree otherwise at the time you instruct us, we will charge fees primarily by reference to the time we spend working with you.
 This will include but is not limited to time spent travelling, unless agreed with you, and time spent on routine correspondence as well as making and receiving telephone calls.

 8.3 We record all work in six minute units (subject to the terms of fixed fees set out in the engagement letter with you).

 8.4 In addition to our charges we may incur expenses on your behalf from time to time including (amongst other things) Counsel’s fees, expert fees, courier charges, enquiry agents’ fees, company search fees, Court fees and travel expenses.
 When we incur such expenses (called disbursements), we will incorporate these in our next bill to you or send a separate disbursement only invoice to you.

 8.5 Normally, we only make such a payment after receiving the necessary funds from you but in every case you are liable to reimburse us on demand.
 We are not obliged to instruct third parties until a payment on account of the estimated costs is received by ourselves.

 8.6 We may also recover miscellaneous charges not incorporated in hourly rates such as (but not limited to) photocopying, car travel at our current rate per mile, other travel costs (for example rail and air tickets) in the amounts invoiced to or incurred by us.

-8.7 We review and may increase our annual rates annually.
+8.7 We review and may increase our hourly rates annually.
 We will inform you if our rates increase.

 8.8 Unless the Engagement Letter shows a fixed fee, it will usually contain an estimate of the fees and expenses.